JanssenProject/jans/nightly/janssen-server/vm-ops/upgrade/index.md

    This `client-id` and `client-pw` will then be used to import Terraform configurations

-1. Use our Terraform [docs](https://docs.jans.io/nightly/janssen-server/terraform/index.md) on the new installation, i.e. `vreplace-janssen-version` to:
+1. Use our Terraform [docs](https://docs.jans.io/nightly/janssen-server/terraform/index.md) on the new installation, i.e. `nightly` to:

    - import all the global configurations from the new installation using `terraform import`
    - define all the custom IDP configurations and apply them using `terraform apply`

-1. At this point there should be two versions up, `old version` and `vreplace-janssen-version`.
+1. At this point there should be two versions up, `old version` and `nightly`.

 1. Traffic should be switched gradually from the old setup to the new setup.
 Once confidence is gained, drain the old VM.